 3. Support for the Ti High spring career fair to expand the participation of local tradespeople and service providers.
 In 2020 Ticonderoga Schools will participate in a combined Essex County Career Day that will expand the students' exposure to even more exciting careers.

-5. A "Contractors in the Classroom" Community Project to be undertaken by Ti High students this spring with the help of local contractors that will bring different contractors into the classroom each week to work side-by-side with students.
+5. A "Contractors in the Classroom" Program enlists the help of local contractors to bring professionals into the classroom to work side-by-side with students.
 The goal of this project is to expose students to careers in the trades with hands-on experience and skilled mentors, and directly connect students with potential employers and encouragement for training.
 Read more about this project at Contractors in the Classroom.

-6. Establishing a Trade Education Scholarship fund to be sure that anyone in our area that desires an education in the trades is not restricted by their finances.
+6. The Trade Education Scholarship fund ensures that anyone in our area that desires an education in the trades is not restricted by their finances.

 We are focused on building a stronger skilled workforce for the Ticonderoga Area.
 Getting our young people connected to training in occupations where they can live and work right here is essential.
 Whether they enroll in BOCES/CV-TEC at the high school level, or go on to Associates Degrees and certifications at the college level, there are jobs waiting for them right here in our community.